Home » By Type of Dish » Sauces and Condiments » BEST Teriyaki Sauce Recipe

 Ingredients & Substitutions

 This recipe calls for 8 ingredients, all of which are pantry staples with maybe the exception of mirin which you can substitute or omit.
+Here’s what you’ll need:

-• Tamari – you can substitute low sodium soy sauce but tamari has much more flavor while also have less sodium.
+• Tamari: you can substitute low sodium soy sauce but tamari has much more flavor while also have less sodium.

-• Brown sugar – adds flavor and sweetness.
+• Brown sugar: adds flavor and sweetness.
 For sugar free teriyaki sauce you can substitute a brown sugar alternative.

-• Fresh ginger – adds flavor and zing
+• Fresh ginger: adds flavor and zing

-• Fresh garlic – adds flavor and depth
+• Fresh garlic: adds flavor and depth

-• Honey – adds flavor complexity and sweetness
+• Honey: adds flavor complexity and sweetness

-• Sesame oil – adds depth of flavor
+• Sesame oil: adds depth of flavor

-• Mirin – adds flavor complexity and a hint of sweetness.
+• Mirin: adds flavor complexity and a hint of sweetness.
 You can substitute sherry and a pinch of sugar or omit it altogether.

-• Cornstarch dissolved in water – to thicken the sauce.
+• Cornstarch: to thicken the sauce.

 teriyaki sauce recipe homemade best diy japanese authentic traditional easy